vicentebolea/dotfiles/README.md

     GIT_AUTHOR_NAME="Vicente Adolfo Bolea Sanchez"
     GIT_AUTHOR_EMAIL="vicenolea@gmail.com"

+Also, in order to enable C++ autocomplete features you must install libclang-dev, in ubuntu it would be:

+    $ sudo apt-get install libclang-dev

+After that you must indicate the location of the library in the .bash_independent file

+    export CLANG_COMPLETE_LIB="/usr/lib/path_to_libclang.so..."

 ###How to update it
 It will destroy any change in those files, but not in .bash_independent.
 Go to dotfiles directory